wazo-platform/wazo-doc/source/system/xivo-dird/developer.rst

 search_columns
    This list of columns is used to try and match an entry when searching this source.

+first_matched_columns
+   This list of columns is used to try and match only one entry when searching this source. (i.e.
+   Make a reverse phone lookup)

 format_columns
     This section is used to add or modify columns.
 The values are python format strings using the